-Increased base flows under Treatment 2 in 2009-2012 reduced the ability of the survey crew to spot adult steelhead compared to previous years under Treatment 1.
-Several sections of the river had increased turbulence that prevented ideal conditions for observation of adults, and higher current velocities made it difficult for the snorkeler to slow down enough for careful observation.
-Nevertheless, the peak number of live adults observed on a single survey in 2012 (148) was considerably higher than the previous year's record count (103) (Table 3.1).
-During 2001-2004, when snorkel counts of adult steelhead occurred as part of a larger survey of steelhead escapement in BC Lower Mainland streams (BCCF, Lower Mainland Branch, data on file), the maximum number of adult steelhead observed on any one survey ranged from 20-64 (Figure 3.5).
+Increased base flows under Treatment 2 in 2009 - 2011 reduced the ability of the survey crew to spot adult steelhead compared to that in previous years under Treatment 1.
+Several sections of the river had increased turbulence that prevented ideal conditions for adult observations, and higher current velocities made it difficult for the snorkeler to slow down enough for careful observation.
+Nevertheless, the peak number of live adults observed on a single survey in 2011 (103) was the highest for the period on record (Table 3.1).
+During 2001-

+2004, when snorkel counts of adult steelhead occurred as part of a larger survey of steelhead escapement in BC Lower Mainland streams (BCCF, Lower Mainland Branch, data on file), the maximum number of adult steelhead observed on any one survey ranged from 20-64 (Figure 3.5).
 However, values shown in Figure 3.5 should be considered a less reliable index of year-to-year differences in total escapement compared to redd counts.
 Unadjusted peak live counts of winter steelhead are often poorly correlated with actual escapement due to the lengthy spawning period, and the immigration and emigration of fish into the counting area over the course of the survey period (Korman et al. 2002).
-Counts of live adult steelhead in the Coquitlam River were as variable within years as peak counts were among years: during 2001-2012, CV for live counts within years (for surveys conducted during the April-mid May major spawning period) averaged 0.56, while the CV for peak count among years was 0.52.
+Counts of live adult steelhead in the Coquitlam River were as variable within years as peak counts were among years: during 2001-2011, CV for live counts within years (for surveys conducted during the April-mid May major spawning period) averaged 0.56, while the CV for peak count among years was 0.52.